inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 - security
 ---

-Last year, our landlord replaced our [IOLite][0]-controlled heating system with standard manually operated valves.
-Returning to manual control was inconvenient, so I sought a solution that would provide similar functionality while integrating seamlessly with [Home Assistant][1]—without the need for reverse engineering, as was required with IOLite—while also allowing local control.
+Last year, our landlord replaced our [IOLite][0] controlled heating system with the standard manually operated valves.
+Returning to manual control was inconvenient, so I sought a solution that would provide similar functionality while integrating seamlessly with [Home Assistant][1],without the need for reverse engineering, as was required with IOLite, but also also allowing local control for full offline goodness.

 This led to a recommendation for the [Tado X][2] product line, which colleagues at work spoke highly of.
 Notably, it supports Matter integration, making it an appealing choice.